anttisalonen/progbook/rst/js.rst

 * Numbers can be rounded down by using Math.floor()
 * HTML tag <input> with type="text" introduces a text box, the value of which can be read using Javascript.

+To be clear, with Javascript we can change the HTML, i.e. what the user sees, based on logic (code).
+Our Javascript code can *read* user input by reading the values stored in the *Document Object Model* (DOM), e.g. by reading the variable of a text field using document.getElementById("guess").value.
+Similarly our Javascript code can *write* to the DOM, i.e. modify what the user sees e.g. by changing the value of a variable such as document.getElementById("paragraph").innerHTML.
+By reading user input from DOM and making changes to DOM, we can build interactive web pages.

 Now we have everything we need to put our game together.
 What we'll need is:

 1) Some JS logic to generate the number and check the guess against the number the computer is thinking of